nvaa-se/ai-colleague/README.md

 Some of the following steps will be performed in parallel and most will be asynchronous.
 If a process is failed it's important to be able to restart it after a new code release so we can iterate on the prompts etc without having to restart the whole process again.

+1. Find customer based on phone number
+2. Reply with customer information

 1. Import PDF from URL
 2. Parse Text
 3. Send text to OpenAI for embeddings